About the Program

 About Hosting an Intern

 Any Montana farmer or rancher can participate in an internship program.
 While farmers are not required to be organic or marketing direct-to-consumer, our experience has indicated that the majority of interns are seeking training on farms that utilize sustainable practices and/or direct marketing.

 While working with interns can be rewarding and productive, these relationships are not without their challenges.
 We have found that interns tend to have a different set of expectations than a typical paid employee, with much more of an interest on building knowledge and relationships.
 By hosting an intern through Farm Link Montana’s Work Link, you are agreeing to be a mentor as well as a supervisor.
 While we recognize that this isn’t always easy—being a good mentor in addition to being a good farmer is tough!—this is an important responsibility that we hope you will take seriously.

 Having an intern will require that you take time to explain your procedures, demonstrate techniques, and correct mistakes.
 Describing a position as an internship implies more than simply working by your side.
 Most interns will also seek insight into why you make the decisions you make, how your values inform your way of farming, and more.
-It is essential to the success of an internship experience that the host farmer possess a strong commitment to sharing his or her knowledge and experience with people who may not be efficient workers right off the bat.
+It is essential to the success of an internship experience that the host farmer possesses a strong commitment to sharing his or her knowledge and experience with people who may not be efficient workers right off the bat.
 With time, an intern can become skilled and valuable to your operation.
 From the experienced hosts we’ve talked to, having effective, well-trained interns can be a game-changer, providing them with the assistance and support they need to scale up their farms, diversify their marketing, and even take a summer vacation once in a while!
 Here are a few best practices we captured during a workshop hosted in 2015:

 - Feed them well